sz332/magicdraw-maven/README.md

 To add a new plugin
   - create a new maven module
-  - re-use the pom.xml from plugin1
+  - re-use the pom.xml from folder plugin1
   - extend the list of modules in the parent pom

 # Building